 CRCC Asia is committed to inclusion for all.
 They will accept applications and motivation statements from any student that has a genuine need, even from individuals who meet the eligibility requirements and are not represented in the groups above.

 The objective is to provide students from Massey University and Auckland University of Technology with the opportunity to spend time exploring the Design industry in Hong Kong and Guangzhou.
-Approximately five students from each university will attend this four-week programme, runs 2 - 31 January 2019.
+Students from each university have the opportunity to attend this five-week programme, running 2 November - 7 December 2019.
 Eligibility requirements include:

-Massey University College of Creative Arts have teamed up with Next Step Connections to create an amazing opportunity for five Visual Communication Design students to participate in a 12-week internship.
-The internship will see students partner with a Hong Kong based design company during Semester 1 2019.
-The Prime Minister’s Scholarship for Asia funding covers the cost of the internship and accommodation.
-Students need to meet the following eligibility requirements at the time of the internship:
+Massey University College of Creative Arts teamed up with Next Step Connections to create an amazing opportunity for Visual Communication Design students to participate in a 12-week internship.
+The internship sees students partner with a Hong Kong based design company during Semester 1 2020.
+Students needed to meet the following eligibility requirements at the time of the internship:

 Students are expected to complete academic projects during the internship, as well as social media commitments.
 For this, students will earn 60 Massey credits towards their Bachelor of Design (VCD) programme.
 Successful applicants would ideally complete Semester 2 of Year 3 and all of Year 4 in the School of Design upon completion of the internship.